 It is easy to sometimes forget as adoptive parents that this adoption is also happening to our children and not just us.
 This is not said to imply that we somehow forget our older children, but adoption is a very adult decision that we sometimes tend to leave children out of in general.
 However, any decisions that they can be a part of will further help initiate and build that bond between them and the new child.

 When they feel like they have been a part of a decision, when they are apprised of information along the way, this will do much better to prepare them for the child to come home.
-It is important that we realize and acknowledge the fact that adoption is a very different situation than children are often used to.
+We must realize and acknowledge the fact that adoption is a very different situation than children are often used to.
 While the child will be just as much a part of the family as if you had given birth to them, the process is very different and very foreign.
 However, the more we can communicate with our children about the process and the more we can keep them involved throughout, the more it will feel less foreign and become their normal.